stokome/furniture_detection_yolov5/README.md

 # YOLOv5 Furniture Detection

 Trained a furniture detection model using YOLOv5.
-This model handles chairs, tables and sofa.
+This model handles chairs, tables, and sofa.

 ## Validation Set Results